-There is a level uncertainty in the above estimates due to:
+There is a level of uncertainty in the above estimates due to:

-- Indirect dependence on the Scottish Government annual allocation of funding to local authorities who in turn fund Clydeplan activities through their requisitions.
-The funding levels from the Scottish Government beyond 2023/24 are uncertain and impacted by wider economic factors in Scotland. - Clydeplan faces cost pressures, particularly in its staff cost which make up 87% of its expenditure.
-While the most recent Bank of England's expectation is that the inflation will fall to 4% at the calendar year end the current levels are still high and around 10%.
+- Indirect dependence on the Scottish Government annual allocation of funding to local authorities who in turn fund Scotland Excel activities through their requisitions.
+The funding levels from the Scottish Government beyond 2023/24 are uncertain and impacted by wider economic factors in Scotland. - Unpredictability of the projects and rebates income; although Scotland Excel assumes the projects income will represent c.20% of the cost in each of the three years of the financial forecast; - Scotland Excels faces cost pressures, particularly in its staff cost which make up 83% of its core activities expenditure.
+While the most recent Bank of England's expectation is that the inflation will fall to 4% at the calendar year-end, the current levels are still high and around 10%.